Nu-invariants of extra-twisted connected sums

-The $\nu$-invariant of \gtstr s on closed 7-manifolds was introduced in~\cite{CrN}.
+The \nuinvt of \gtstr s on closed 7-manifolds was introduced in~\cite{CrN}.
 It takes values in $\Z/48$, and its parity is determined by the Betti numbers of the underlying manifold.
-The examples in this paper show that all odd elements of $\Z/48$ appear as $\nu$-invariants of torsion-free \gtstr s on extra-twisted connected sums; see Table~\ref{table:matchings}.
+The examples in this paper show that all odd elements of $\Z/48$ appear as \nuinvts of torsion-free \gtstr s on extra-twisted connected sums; see Table~\ref{table:matchings}.
 To obtain more examples with even $\nu$ from our construction we would need to use blocks with Picard rank higher than 1.
 As we explain below, such blocks exist, and we expect that all even elements of~$\Z/48$ can be realised as well.
 The total number of extra-twisted connected sums we can currently construct is much less than the number of twisted connected sums constructed in~\cite{CHNP2}.
 Nevertheless, the present method is more efficient at constructing different $G_2$-deformation types that we can distinguish.

 To date, only very few obstructions against the existence of a metric with full holonomy~$G_2$ on a seven-manifold~$M$ are known.
-It is clear that~$M$ must be spin and have a finite fundamental group, and the de Rham class of the defining three-form~$\phy$ must satisfy certain cohomological inequalities.
-When Crowley and Nordstr\"om discovered the $\nu$-invariant in~\cite{CrN}, it was hoped that the $\nu$-invariant could be an obstruction against deforming a given topological $G_2$-structure into a $G_2$-holonomy metric.
-While computations in~\cite{CGN} showed that $G_2$-manifolds can have non-zero $\nu$-invariants, all examples considered there (and also in~\cite{xtcs}) have a $\nu$-invariant that is divisible by~$3$.
-In particular, those examples are all $G_2$-nullbordant, as a consequence of the result of Schelling~\cite{schelling} that $3\mid\nu(M)$ if and only if~$M$ is $G_2$-nullbordant.
-However, we now find that $G_2$-bordism does not present any obstruction to $G_2$ holonomy metrics.
+It is clear that~$M$ must be spin and have a finite fundamental group, and the de Rham class of the three-form~$\phy$ that defines the torsion-free \gtstr{} must satisfy certain cohomological inequalities (see Joyce \cite[\S10.2]{Joyce}).
+While computations in~\cite{CGN} showed that $G_2$-manifolds can have non-zero \nuinvts, all examples considered there (and also in~\cite{xtcs}) have a \mbox{\nuinvt} that is divisible by~$3$.
+In particular, those examples are all $G_2$-nullbordant (in the sense of being a boundary of a compact 8-manifold whose tangent bundle has a \gtstr{} restricting to the torsion-free one on the boundary), as a consequence of the result of Schelling~\cite{schelling} that~$3\mid\nu(M)$ if and only if~$M$ is $G_2$-nullbordant.
+That left open the possibility of some mechanism by which the $G_2$-bordism class presents an obstruction to deforming a given \gtstr{} to a torsion-free one (defining a $G_2$ holonomy metric), but the examples in the present paper rule that out.

 \begin{Obs} There exist compact $G_2$-manifolds that are not $G_2$-nullbordant. \end{Obs}